Question: Can I give my pet CBD?

 There are no established dosing regimens for CBD use in pets, but most products have a recommended dose listed on the product label.
 When starting CBD in your pet, it is best to start on the lower end of a recommended dose (possibly even lower than recommended) and slowly titrating up, so that you don’t end up giving more than necessary.

-Kelley-Ross Pharmacy at the Polyclinic carries a pet-specific CBD supplement called Ananda Pets Full Spectrum Hemp Extract.
+Let’s look at a pet-specific CBD supplement called Ananda Pets Full Spectrum Hemp Extract.
 This product has been verified by a Certificate of Analysis to ensure the contents are of high quality.
 It also has bacon flavoring to help make it more appetizing to your pet.
 Below is a recommended dosing chart for your animal based on size for the specific product we carry:

 Ananda Pets Full Spectrum Hemp Extract, 300 mg/30 mL